rkimoakbioinformatics/oakvar/mkdocs/docs/install_system.md

 Setup process can be customized with a setup file or environment variables, which can be useful in automated deployment.

+System modules are automatically installed with `ov system setup`.
+If you want to install additional modules as a part of `ov system setup` process, you can use `--modules` option as follows.

+    ov system setup --modules clinvar biogrid

 ### Setup with a file

 A setup file in yaml format can be used.
 System configuration fields which are missing in the setup file will be filled with sane defaults.
 Setup with a file with custom locations for modules and logs can be done as